Arkleseisure/Alts_code/README.md

 Additional features I've added to make it easier for the committee (the program this is replacing didn't have these features - or feature 2 above come to think of it):
 1. Add/remove teams mid-session (for early departures and late arrivals)
-2. Change the number of pads being played on (noted "number of sides", allows future committees to try experimental numbers of pads)
+2. Change the number of pads being played on (in the system this is called "number of sides", allows future committees to try different setups with e.g 6 simultaneous matches between smaller teams)
 3. Edit current and future games (allowing for requests from players which want to play particular teams)
 4. Timer to time the games being played, with play and pause buttons in case of necessity.
 5. Skip button to skip a match or go to the next match.